koeninger/tsc-trace/README.md

 Takes a file that has traces written to it by write_traces_binary through command line arguments, format:
 (file path) (span range start) (span range stop) (tag range start) (tag range stop)

+File path is required, start arguments will default to 0 and stop arguments will default to u64::MAX if not provided.

-the span start and stop ranges are in clock cycles since the start of the first trace in the file.
+The span start and stop ranges are in number of clock cycles after the start of the first trace in the file.

-use Q, W, E to zoom out, in, and reset.
+Use Q, W, E to zoom out, in, and reset.

-use A, S, D to move right, left, and reset.
+Use A, S, D to move right, left, and reset.

 Clicking on span will display the tag and span length.
 This will not work in instances where spans are so small that multiple may be drawn per pixel.
 (these instances are represented by a lighter colorset being used)